google/go-cloud/samples/guestbook/README.md

 ## Building

 `gowire` is not compatible with `vgo` yet, so you must run `vgo mod -vendor` first to download all the dependencies in `go.mod`.
 Running `gowire` generates the Wire code.
+Run the following in the `samples/guestbook` directory:

 ```shell
 # First time, for gowire.